cisagov/ScubaGear/baselines/powerbi.md

 5. Select the security group(s) you want to have access to the PowerBI tenant.
 > [!Note]
-> You may need to create a security group for this specific case.
+> You may need to make a specific security group(s)

 ## 3. Power BI External Invitations